UbiqueInnovation/terminal-magic-cli/README.md

 After that it is important to add a `source ~/.terminal-magic/env` statement to your `~/.zshrc` in order to load the terminal-magic commands.

+Note that you need to have added the GitHub remote host key at some point beforehand, i.e. you need to have successfully cloned a repository via the command line.

 ### Configuration

 All configuration (e.g. the git_repo path and the ssh_key) are saved in the `~/.terminal-magic/global_config.toml` file.
 You can adjust the properties at your will, as the config is read each time the CLI is run.